 “Medication should be just a single part of the whole treatment,” says Young.
 “Other treatments, combining psychological and pharmacological approaches, should also be recommended.”

 Parenting programmes – working in groups with children, incorporating cognitive behavioural therapy and social skills training – can be very beneficial.
 Individual work with the parent/carer and child that focuses on improving memory, concentration and relationships in another helpful tool.

 Working with teachers to help them understand ADHD and provide support is also beneficial.
 Something as simple as paying attention to where the child sits in class, or using visual aids and nonverbal reminders can improve symptoms, says Vogel.

 * Name has been changed

 The issue with ritalin

 The main controversies relating to the safety of stimulants in children with ADHD are their effect on the heart and growth.
-There have been adverse events specifically in individuals with structural cardiac abnormalities, which is why thorough initial assessment is important.
-Stimulants may also reduce growth slightly, therefore growth should be monitored regularly on treatment.
-Switching to a different medication may be indicated if the growth restriction is problematic, says psychiatrist, Dr Merryn Young.
+There have been adverse events specifically in individuals with structural cardiac abnormalities.
+This is why thorough initial assessment is important, says Young.